Sheikh, Somaliland: Administrative division

 Most maps still indicate that the Sheikh District is one of the three districts in the Togdheer region/province, cf. the old 1986 administrative division of Somalia.
 However, an administrative redivision took place in 2002, transferring Sheikh District to the newly created Saaxil region, which initially became composed of five districts.
 In 2019, Saaxil's administrative divisions were reorganized and further divided, this time into eight districts.
 In the process, Sheikh's position as the capital of its own district was confirmed; see Art.
 10.1 of the Regions and Districts Self-management Law, No. 23/2019.
 The boundaries of the 8 districts were not spelled out in the law and so it is unclear which settlements are in Sheikh's district, apart from Sheikh itself.

 Climate

 Sheikh has a warm semi-arid steppe climate (BSh in the Köppen Climate Classification), tempered by the substantial altitude at which the town is situated, with an average annual temperature of 19.1 °C. Temperature variation is limited; the coldest month is January (average 14.4 °C); the warmest June (22.5 °C).
 Rainfall amounts to about 466 mm annually.
 April – May is the first rainy season (the so-called Gu rains) and these are also the two wettest months in which about 70mm falls.
 From August – October, there is a second rainy season (the so-called Dayr rains).
 Incidentally, rainfall can vary greatly from year to year.
 The dry season is from November – March.

+Decline

+The abandonment of Fardowsa is considered part of a broader regional crisis that emerged in the early 16th century and contributed to the reshaping of the political and economic landscape of the Horn of Africa.
+This period of decline has been linked to multiple interconnected factors, particularly disruptions to long-standing trade networks.

+One major factor was the reduction in trade with China following the implementation of export bans from 1521 onward, which weakened commercial links that had previously supported regional economies.
+Another significant development was the arrival of the Portuguese in the Indian Ocean.
+Beginning in 1508, Portuguese forces pursued an aggressive policy in the Red Sea, including the occupation of Socotra and attacks on key ports such as Zeila (1517) and Berbera (1518).
+These military actions disrupted maritime trade routes that were vital to settlements in central Somaliland, including Fardowsa.

+At the same time, the region experienced widespread political and social upheaval.
+This included the invasion of the Ethiopian highlands by the Muslim forces of the Barr Saʿd al-Dīn sultanate, followed by their defeat by Ethiopian armies, as well as the large-scale migration of Oromo groups from the south.

+Despite this turbulent context, archaeological evidence suggests that Fardowsa was abandoned relatively peacefully.
+This contrasts with nearby sites such as Biyo Gure, where significant destruction has been documented, indicating a more violent end.